-What is a TENS unit like in labour?
+Using a TENS unit in labour

 Some women find a transcutaneous electrical nerve stimulation (TENS) unit helpful before labour becomes established.
 A TENS unit consists of a set of pads placed over your lower back connected to a small device which you can control yourself.
 The pads transmit mild electrical impulses to your back, aiming to help block pain signals before they reach your brain, and to encourage your body to produce natural painkilling chemicals (called endorphins).

 A TENS machine can be used throughout labour, unless you are in water or your baby has to be monitored electrically (when it can interfere with the monitor signal).
 It has no side-effects for you and your baby, and is completely in your control.
 Some women find a TENS machine very helpful, others less so.
 Studies suggest it is most effective in the early stage of labour, when lower back pain is common.
 If you want to use a TENS machine, you need to hire, borrow or buy one in late pregnancy.

 Using gas and air in labour